Are you or your loved ones blind, partially sighted, deaf or hard of hearing?

 SHARE your feedback or formal concerns with us if the information you receive is not accessible to you.

 Portable Hearing Loop – there is a portable hearing loop available in all of our sites for patients to use.

 Interpretation Services – there are a range of communication support services available to meet the needs of service users who may have a sensory impairment.
 These include British Sign Language (BSL), and deaf blind interpretation.
 Interpretation and translation services are provided by Wales Interpretation and Translation Services – WITS.
 We would be grateful for as much notice as possible if you require an interpreter.

 Further advice, information and support for sensory loss can be sourced from:

 Welsh Ambulance Service

-The Welsh Ambulance Service have set up services for those that are deaf and hard of hearing.
+The Welsh Ambulance Service has set up services for those who are deaf and hard of hearing.
 Click the link below to find out how you can contact the Welsh Ambulance Service, if there is an emergency.
-You can also read about a Medical Information card which can help share important information with ambulance service staff.
+You can also read about a Medical Information Card which can help share important information with ambulance service staff.